redscientistlabs/corruption-wiki-media/corruptors/rtc/basic.md

 _Generally, the higher the Intensity is, the more corruption will happen_

 Some [engines ](basic.md#corruption-engines)generate [Active Units](basic.md#active-units-and-infinite-units), which execute code on every frame while they're active.
-This means that.
 There's a maximum amount of 50 active units by default.
 This setting can be changed in the engine settings \(when applicable\) or in Settings and tools -&gt; Corruption Settings

 _This means that a Blast with 100 Intensity while Max Active Units is set to 50 will have the same result as a blast with 50 intensity, given that the currently selected engine generates Active Units._